-If, after installing, you receive a sound engine error.
+If, after installing, you receive a sound engine error, see the below steps.

 Resolving the Nancy Drew Sound Engine Error

 The issue pertains to the driver for the audio device in your computer.
-At this time, it seems to only effect “integrated” sound cards; it does not appear to effect after-market sound cards that can be added internally or externally to a computer.
+At this time, it seems to only affect “integrated” sound cards; it does not appear to affect after-market sound cards that can be added internally or externally to a computer.

 To help identify whether you are using “integrated” sound, locate the wiring from your computer speakers and follow it back to where it plugs into your computer.
 If the speaker cable plugs directly into the computer with connectors that looks like those pictured below, you are using an “integrated” audio device.

 If you trace the speaker cable back to a connection that looks like it sits in a slot similar to the picture below, then you likely have an after-market “add-on” sound card.